edemaine/svgink/README.md

 which supports [notation](https://github.com/isaacs/node-glob#glob-primer)
 such as `{this,that}`, `*drawing*.svg`, `figs/**/*.svg`, etc.
 To detect when globs might match new files, `svgink` watches all prefix directories of matched files.
-This will fail to detect new matching files in a directory that previously had no matching files; in this case, `touch` any matching directory to trigger rechecking, or restart `svgink`.
+This may fail to detect new matching files in a directory that previously had no matching files; in this case, `touch` any matching directory to trigger rechecking, or restart `svgink`.